Book a call with admissions

 Psychiatric Medications

-In some cases, psychiatric medications prescribed by a qualified healthcare professional may be necessary to manage mental health conditions.
-These medications can regulate neurotransmitter levels and alleviate symptoms.
+In some cases, psychiatric medications prescribed by a qualified healthcare professional may be necessary to manage mental health conditions if excessive or low levels of dopamine cause depression and/or anxiety.
+These medications can regulate neurotransmitter levels and alleviate symptoms.ย

 • Antidepressants: There are several different types of antidepressants, but two of the most commonly prescribed classes are Selective Serotonin Reuptake Inhibitors (SSRIs) and Serotonin Norepinephrine Reuptake Inhibitors (SNRIs).